WyattBlue/auto-editor/README.md

 No change is too small whether that be a typo in the docs or a small improvement of code.

-## Licensing
+## Legal
+Auto-Editor, nor any of its dependencies, claims any copyright over any **output file** it produces.
+All rights are reserved to you.

+If you wish to use the **source code or binaries** of this project, you need to acknowledge auto-editors dependencies if they are present.

-The FFmpeg binaries are under the [LGPL License](https://github.com/WyattBlue/auto-editor/blob/master/auto_editor/win-ffmpeg/LICENSE.txt)
+Both ffmpeg binaries are under the [LGPLv3 License](https://github.com/WyattBlue/auto-editor/blob/master/auto_editor/win-ffmpeg/LICENSE.txt)

 wavfile.py is under the [BSD 3-Clause "New" or "Revised" License](https://github.com/scipy/scipy/blob/master/LICENSE.txt)